Cincom Speakers at Smalltalk Solutions 2011

 - To view Arden’s Polycephaly presentation, click here.

-- To learn more about Michael’s presentation on Xtreams, click here.
+- To learn more about Willow’s presentation on Xtreams, click here.

 Martin Kobetic has been a member of the Cincom Smalltalk development team since 2000, working primarily on various networking and security frameworks.
 Prior to that, he worked on TOPLink for Smalltalk (object-relational mapping) at The Object People.
 Martin presented a number of times at various Smalltalk events mostly on topics related to his work at Cincom Systems.